Code-Institute-Submissions/Mattias-b-Pettersson-tic-tac-toe2.0/README.md

 - Code Institute for the deployment terminal
 - Code Institute for the deplyment steps above.
-- [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe) for the details of the Battleships game
+- [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe) for the details of the Tic Tac Toe game.
 - Poke on stack overflow for the cls function.
 [Link.](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)